 Beyond training and consulting, clients trust Scott to perform other important projects, including helping build national offices and accounting centers of excellence.

 Prior to founding Mind the GAAP, Scott was a senior manager at Arthur Andersen, spending his final three years in the firm’s professional standards group.
 Scott graduated from Bucknell University as class valedictorian and was awarded the Gold Medal Award in the state of Connecticut for the highest score on the November 1993 CPA exam.

-In his free time, Scott enjoys traveling and spending time with his wife, Deb, and their two young children.
+In his free time, Scott enjoys traveling and spending time with his wife, Deb, and their two children.